Farishanif/Personafied-Fariz/README.md

  # My Own Resume Website

-A modern, animated, multi-theme resume website built with HTML, CSS, and JavaScript.
+A modern, multi-theme resume website built with HTML, CSS, and JavaScript.
 Designed to be hosted on GitHub Pages as a personal online resume/portfolio.

 ## ✨ Features